gray-fox-2017/reactify-bugs/source/bug-tracker/bug-tracker/README.md

+All functions are good to go, yet since there is no communication between components yet, so you need to refresh to get the new view after changing something.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>